cs0320/notes/book/src/success-in-0320/success-in-0320.md

 #### Localization

-Confirm each step in your desciption is accurate.
+Confirm each step in your description is accurate.
 Use any reasonable means (e.g., print statements or a debugger).
 The first step where the program behaves unexpectedly is a *possible location* for the original bug.
 More commonly, it contains the call site for the actual buggy code.
 Record this location, along with the expected and actual behavior.

-* I see the student is created, and I know the method is called because I added a println to check.
+* I see the student is created, and I know the method is called because I added a `println` to check.
-* I see my exception is being returned, because I added a println to check.*
+* I see my exception is being returned, because I added a `println` to check.*

 Notice how this process is leading us to the problem: that an exception being thrown is not the same as returning `null`.
 This is a pretty simple bug, but the process of _narrowing your attention_ through experiments is a professional technique that works even in enormous enterprise systems.